simonjcarr/webcam-color-tracker/README.md

 Install PyFirmata Standard to an ArduinoMega

 Attach the Arduino to the computer
-Connect a Servo to Pin 7
+Connect a Servo to Pin 7 (x axis - left and right) Connect a Servo to pin 6 (y axis - up and down)

 Install a WebCam and attach it to the servo horns (In what ever way you can, but make sure it is stable)